 I have never managed to return to my old neighborhood since then.
 Life was exciting in NYC; there was so much to do and see.
-Still, I did not forget only to buy things that I knew I could recycle.
+Still, I did not forget to buy things and resources that I knew I could recycle.
 I always felt good whenever I did that because:

-I Am Doing Something Great For The Environment
+I Am Doing Something Great For The Environmental Impact

 Waste disposal is a cause of concern in many places, including the metropolitan I live in.
 Too many produce trash every day for the local garbage collectors to do something about them.
 Hence, it is up to the residents like me to initiate the recycling process and keep the garbage from getting stuck in landfills.

-It is a small gesture, yes, but it makes me happy to know that I am doing something that will make Mother Nature proud of me.
+It is a small gesture I chose to engage, yes, but it makes me happy to know that I am doing something that will make Mother Nature proud of me.